julbinb/julbinb.github.io/index.md

   - A semantic subtyping model suitable for a dynamic programming language (work-in-progress) [[FTfJP 2019](/papers#ftfjp2019)].

-> <small>_Disclaimer._ Good or bad, the language has nothing to do with me, and the name match is a coincidence!</small>
+> <small>_Disclaimer._ Good or bad, the language has nothing to do with me, and our shared name is a coincidence!</small>

 My previous research was related to language support for generic programming in object-oriented languages